 The generalist M.P.H. degree prepares students to be public health practitioners who draw on knowledge and skills from a variety of disciplines.
-The foundation (core) coursework in biostatistics, epidemiology, management, policy, behavioral and social aspects of public health, environmental health, and biology, provides a scientific and practical base for public health practice.
+The foundation (core) coursework in biostatistics, epidemiology, management, policy, biological, behavioral and social aspects of public health, environmental health, provides a scientific and practical base for public health practice.
 Elective courses may be taken in a variety of areas such as health education, marketing, technology, applied epidemiology, and information technology or in other relevant programs such as psychology, business, information systems, nutrition and wellness.
 The M.P.H. degree can be applied in a variety of settings and positions.
 A few examples are administration of private health organizations, social service or public health agencies at the local, state, national, and international levels; managers, planners, academic researchers, evaluators or practitioners in community or workplace health promotion programs, and epidemiologists working on cancer surveillance or in the pharmaceutical industry.
 Current and future health professionals in medicine, nursing, dentistry, or pharmacy find the M.P.H. degree provides them with a broader perspective and additional skills to complement their primary discipline.
-Curriculum:

-The M.P.H. degree requires 66 quarter hours which includes 48 quarter credit hours of foundation (core) courses; 12 quarter credit hours of elective courses; and an internship/capstone Pass/Fail experience of 6 quarter credit hours (240 contact hours).
+Curriculum: The M.P.H. degree requires 66 quarter credit hours which includes 48 quarter credit hours of foundation (core) courses; 12 quarter credit hours of elective courses; and an internship/capstone Pass/Fail experience of 6 quarter credit hours (240 contact hours).
 A student must complete a minimum of 32 quarter credit hours of coursework at Benedictine University at the 500 level or above.
 This requirement is known as the academic residency requirement.
 For students in dual degree programs, the residency requirement is 64 quarter credit hours.
-Courses designated as foundation (core) courses, as identified in the course catalog, require a grade of a 'B' or higher to apply toward graduation/certificate requirements.
+Courses designated as foundation (core) courses, as identified in the course catalog, require a grade of a "B" or higher to apply toward graduation/certificate requirements.
 Elective courses require a "C" or higher to apply toward graduation and/or certificate requirements.
-Courses with are taken in sequence.
-Core (Foundation) Courses:

-MPH 511 Biostatistics 4
+Core (Foundation) Courses (48 Quarter Credit Hours): MPH 511 Biostatistics\ (4) MPH 601 Behavioral and Social Aspects of Public Health (4) MPH 602 Public Health System (4) MPH 603 Ethical and Political Issues (4) MPH 604 Epidemiology (4)\ MPH 605 Environmental Health (4) MPH 606 Methods of Research in Public Health (4)\ MPH 607 Community Health Analysis (4)\ MPH 609 Cultural Context of Health (4) MPH 610 Health Policy (4) MPH 611 Biological Aspects of Public Health (4) MPH 662 Management of Health Services Organizations (4)

+Certificate Programs

+Required Courses:

+Health Management and Policy certificate (16 quarter credit hours)

+MPH 602 Public Health System (4)

+MPH 610 Health Policy (4)

+MPH 662 Management of Health Services Organizations (4)

+Select one of the following courses:

+MPH 664 Marketing in Public Health (4)

+OF

+MPH 680 The Business of Healthcare (4)

+OR

+MPH 694 Grantwriting for Public Health (4)\

+Emergency Preparedness certificate (16 quarter credit hours)

+MPH 605 Environmental Health (4)

+MPH 650 Emergency Preparedness and Planning (4)

+MPH 654 Psychology and Sociology of Disasters (4)

+MPH 656 Emergency Response and Recovery (4)

+Health Education and Promotion certificate (16 quarter credit hours)

-MPH 601 Behavioral and Social Aspects of Public Health 4
+MPH 601 Behavioral and Social Aspects of Public Health (4)

-MPH 602 Public Health System 4
+MPH 609 Cultural Context of Health (4)

-MPH 603 Ethical and Political Issues 4

-MPH 604 Epidemiology 4

-MPH 605 Environmental Health 4
+MPH 632 Public Health Education Methods (4)

-MPH 606 Methods of Research in Public Health MPH 607 Community Health Analysis MPH 609 Cultural Context of Health MPH 610 Health Policy 4 4 4 4 MPH 611 Public Health Biology 4 MPH 662 Management of Health Services Organizations 4 Total MPH Program Core (Foundation) credits 48 Certificate Programs - Required Courses: HEALTH MANAGEMENT and POLICY CERTIFICATE (16 credit hours required) MPH 602 Public Health System 4 MPH 610 Health Policy 4 MPH 662 Management of Health Services Organizations 4 Select one of the following courses: MPH 664 Marketing in Public Health or MPH 680 The Business of Healthcare 4 DISASTER MANAGEMENT CERTIFICATE (16 credit hours required) MPH 650 Principles and Practices of Emergency Response and Recovery 4 MPH 654 Psychology and Sociology of Disasters 4 MPH 656 Hazard Assessment and Preparedness Planning 4 MPH 657 Disaster Management in Public Health 4 LIEALTH EDUCATION AND ROOMOTION CERTIFICATE HEALTH EDUCATION AND PROMOTION CERTIFICATE (16 credit hours required) MPH 601 Behavioral and Social Aspects of Public Health 4 MPH 609 Cultural Context of Health 4 MPH 632 Public Health Education Methods 4 Select one of the following courses: MPH 634 Public Health Education Programs and Skills or MPH 688 Media, Technology and Public Health 4 Dual Degrees:
+Select one of the following courses: